yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

 As such, we additionally ask you to familiarize yourself with scholars in your field who are from minoritized backgrounds, and to specifically look at their work when conducting your literature search.

+> **Tip:** If a paper is behind a paywall, you probably can still access it via Harvard Hollis.
+Follow [these instructions](https://library.harvard.edu/services-tools/check-harvard-library-bookmark){:target="_blank"}{:rel="noopener noreferrer"} to set up convenient access.

 If you find even a **single relevant paper**, you're in luck!
 From this paper -- the "root" paper" -- you can quickly find others by:
 * **Following the “citation tree” down** -- what other papers did the root paper cite?